VladimirKalachikhin/Galadriel-cache/README.md

 5. Mark _01_mountExtSDcard_ as runed in boot

 ## Loader
-GaladrielCache includes dumb tile loader.
+GaladrielCache includes a dumb tile loader.
 Create a csv job file with map_source_name.zoom as a name and x,y strings as content and place it in `loaderjobs/` directory.
 Start _loaderSched.php_ in cli.
+[GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map) has a GUI for it.
 For example:
-_navionics_layer.9_
+_OpenSeaMap.9_
 ```
 295,145
 296,145